How to Pick the Perfect Heavy-Duty Deck Brush

 Scrubbing a deck is a workout, so comfort is key.
 A handle with a soft, padded grip can prevent blisters and reduce hand fatigue, letting you clean for longer without discomfort.
 The overall weight of the brush is also important.
 A tool that’s too heavy will wear you out, while one that’s too light might not provide enough pressure for deep cleaning.
 A well-balanced brush, typically weighing under two pounds, gives you enough heft for effective scrubbing without feeling like you're lifting weights.

-Our Top Picks for Heavy-Duty Deck Brushes
+Our Favorite Heavy-Duty Deck Brushes

 When you’re ready to tackle serious grime, you need a brush that can keep up.
 We’ve looked at some of the most reliable and effective heavy-duty deck brushes out there to help you find the perfect match for your outdoor cleaning projects.
 From versatile scrubbers to specialized tools, these picks are known for their durability and cleaning power, making them great choices for patios, decks, and driveways.